VirtusLab/git-machete/CONTRIBUTING.md

 To execute tests in IDE (e.g. PyCharm -> right-clicking on the test file or clicking the green triangle on the left of the test case name), you must first have a virtual environment.
 You can create one named `venv` by executing `tox -e venv` or use existing environment
-(but then you need to install requirements from [requirements.testenv.txt](requirements.testenv.txt)).
+(but then you need to install requirements from [requirements/testenv.txt](requirements/testenv.txt)).
 Lastly, setup `python` interpreter for your project in the IDE, e.g. `.tox/venv/bin/python`.

 To run/debug `git-machete` commands directly in IDE you need to create custom *Run/Debug Configuration*: set *Script Path* e.g. to [`git_machete/cli.py`](git_machete/cli.py)